davidfurlong/filters.css/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Contributing

+Things to do:
+- Add Instagramesque filters which are more advanced and use canvas
+- Add normals colors
+- Allow applying of multiple filters
+- Reduce nr of filters

 ### Attributions